qtlich/useless/README.md

 ### What is MC.RS?

-This will be minecraft clone made with the [Rust Programming Language](https://www.rust-lang.org/). *It will have to:*
+This will be a minecraft clone made with the [Rust Programming Language](https://www.rust-lang.org/). *It will have to:*

 - run faster
 - be absolutely open source